Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Integer quantum Hall states at finite temperature

 For the adjacent geometry, we find that at finite temperatures the LN still obeys a boundary law with a subleading corner contribution:

-The temperature dependence of the boundary law coefficient, and of the subleading term at average fillings $\nu = 1,2$ are shown in Fig.~\ref{fig:adjacent_temp}.
+\red{where we have explicitly indicated the temperature dependence.} The $T$ dependence of the boundary law coefficient, and of the subleading term at average fillings $\nu = 1,2$ are shown in Fig.~\ref{fig:adjacent_temp}.
 We also plot the LN for the hourglass geometry in Fig.~\ref{fig:hourglass_temp}.
 The finite temperature LN for the adjacent and hourglass geometries share similar features.
 Namely, they both plateau at low temperatures until they start decreasing at a small temperature on the order $T \approx 0.1$ and then decay towards zero, which indicates the loss of entanglement as the system heats up.
 The drop is quite abrupt.
-For instance, when the temperature reaches the cyclotron gap $T=1$, the LN of hourglass geometry drops to 4\% of its $T=0$ value.
+For instance, when the temperature reaches the cyclotron gap $T=1$, the LN in hourglass geometry drops to 4\% of its $T=0$ value.
 The low-$T$ regime is studied in more detail in the next subsection.
-Similar features also appeared when studying the thermal charge fluctuations of IQH states~\cite{Estienne} or the bosonic LN of harmonic oscillators chains\cite{Werner}, for example.
+Similar features also appeared when studying the thermal charge fluctuations of IQH states~\cite{Estienne} or the bosonic LN of harmonic oscillators chains,\cite{Werner} for example.